1. Defined terms & interpretation

 - notwithstanding that the Customer’s SMSGlobal Credit is represented in the SMSGlobal Systems as an amount of an Acceptable Currency, the Customer may only use such balance as consideration for Services purchased and has no legal or equitable right to recover (whether by way of refund or otherwise) such sum from SMSGlobal except as is prescribed by Law or expressly prescribed by this agreement;

-- no trust or other fiduciary relationship exists between SMSGlobal and the Customer or any Child Account Nominee;
+- no trust or other fiduciary relationship exists between SMSGlobal and the Customer or any Sub Account Nominee;

 - SMSGlobal Credits are:

-- not transferable by one Customer to another Customer; and
+- not transferable from Customer to another Customer; and

-ii. are transferable between a Customer and its Child Account Nominee with the express consent of SMSGlobal.
+ii. are transferable between a Customer and its Sub Account Nominee with the express consent of SMSGlobal.